To study the effect of temperature on enzyme activity and to determine the optimum temperature.

 In any enzyme catalyze reaction the velocity increases with temperature till it reaches the maximum the velocity decreases with further increase of temperature this effect of temperature may be due to several reasons.

-- An effect on enzyme substrate complex.
+- An effect on the enzyme-substrate complex.

 - 5% Starch in 20 to 100 millimolar phosphate buffer (pH 6.8)